-I guess you could say that I was born with the entrepreneurial bug.
+I guess you could say; I was born with the entrepreneurial bug.
 Since the age of six — I've been exploring different ways to make money.
-I've gone door-to-door selling arts and crafts to neighbors, hosted lemonade stands, collected salamanders and sold them to the local pet shop, as well as participated in many garage and yard sales.
+I've gone door-to-door selling arts and crafts to neighbors, hosted lemonade stands, collected salamanders, and sold them to the local pet shop, as well as participated in many garage and yard sales.

 Well, not much has changed.

 To this day, I still get excited when I find a new way to make money.
-So if you're looking to make some extra cash here are nine odd ways you can make money from home, or on the side.
+So if you're looking to make some extra cash, here are 15 odd ways you can make extra money from home.

 Become a product tester and reviewer, and you can earn free products, services, gift cards, and sometimes even cash for sharing your opinions.